marvin-hansen/bazel_rust_example/README.md

 ### MODULE.bazel (ex.
 WORKSPACE)

-One major weakness of the previous WORKSPACE format was that it used a very complicated and verbose syntax, resulting in very large config files that are hard to maintain over time.
+One major weakness of the previous WORKSPACE format was that it used a very complicated and verbose syntax, resulting in very large config files that are hard to maintain.
 There were many more issues, but most boiled down to maintainability.The new MODULE file indeed simplifies a lot.
 Conventionally you configure at least three sections for a Rust project and then some custom tools.
 Specifically, you need: